 - UW boasts a strong dedication to diversity throughout the institution, with a 2017-2021 diversity blueprint in place to express clear, stated goals; respond to ongoing needs; and promote continued improvement.

-- Notable UW alumni includes U.S. senator Henry M. Jackson, Baskin-Robbins co-founder Irv Robbins, The Office actor Rainn Wilson, and saxophonist Kenny G.
+- University of Washington notable alumni includes U.S. senator Henry M. Jackson, Baskin-Robbins co-founder Irv Robbins, The Office actor Rainn Wilson, and saxophonist Kenny G.

 Established in 1861, UW began educating residents before Washington State even joined the Union.
-Today, UW offers education at three campuses in Seattle, Tacoma, and Bothell, encompassing more than 500 buildings, 20 million square feet, and 26 university libraries.
+University of Washington Seattle is the Flagship, with additional campuses in Tacoma and Bothell.
+The three campuses encompass more than 500 buildings, 20 million square feet, and 26 university libraries.
 The University of Washington excels with notable programs in library sciences, health and medicine, and computer science.
 Certificates and graduate degrees represent the largest numbers of online programs available at UW.
 Each year UW assists around a dozen low-income online certificate students by providing scholarships of up to $5,000.

-University of Washington's Accreditation, Tuition, and Admissions Info
+University of Washington Tuition, Accreditation, and Admissions Info

 - Online bachelor's degrees: $231-$378 per credit